BEng (Hons)

 Expert Knowledge

-Staff are experts in their fields, some through research activities and some through professional practice in industrial careers.
+Our staff are experts in their fields, both through research activities and professional experience in their careers.

 Module Overview